Higher Koszul duality and connections with $n$-hereditary algebras: Higher Koszul duality

-This is zero as $\lvert k \rvert \leq a-1$ together with \cref{almost lemma} \textit{(4)} yields $k-g_i < 0$.
-If $nk+l > l_i$, one obtains
+This is zero as $\lvert k \rvert \leq a-1$ together with \cref{almost lemma} \textit{(4)} yields \mbox{$k-g_i < 0$}.
+If \mbox{$nk+l >\ell_i$}, one obtains

-As $nk+l-l_i > 0$ and $k-g_i<0$, the first expression can not be written as an $n$-multiple of the second.
-If $nk+l-l_i < l_{\pi(i)}$, we are hence done.
+As $nk+l-\ell_i > 0$ and $k-g_i<0$, the first expression cannot be written as an $n$-multiple of the second.
+If $nk+l-\ell_i <\ell_{\pi(i)}$, we are hence done.
 Otherwise, we iterate the argument until we reach our desired conclusion. \end{proof}

 We are now ready to show the other direction of \cref{nrepfinchar}.